Tom Keifer: Present-day

-In a November 23, 2009, interview with Metalzone, Tom Keifer said Cinderella have never really gone away.
-They've been kind of on a break because he injured his voice a few years back and has been trying to rehabilitate his vocal cords and train it back to where he can be able to perform a Cinderella show again.
+In a November 23, 2009, interview with Metalzone, Keifer said that while Cinderella never disbanded, they were on a hiatus due to his vocal problems and required rehabilitation.

 "I thought that I was there in the summer of 2008 for the tour for the States here, and we ended up having to cancel that tour because I re-injured my voice.
 Since then I've been working on trying to get it strong again, which I am glad to say it's very strong now and we're looking to be back out on the road in 2010."
 When asked about his solo record, (as of April 2010) he said "It’s pretty much finished.
 I’m booking a mastering date, probably in May sometime, before we hit the road for the summer.
 Then I will be looking for a label for it".
 When asked about the possibility of a new Cinderella record, Tom said it is probable but the band would need to be all in for it, and the record label would need to be for it.

 In 2013, Keifer discussed the progress of his solo album, and was quoted saying the following:

 "The idea for a solo record started in the Nineties when the band parted ways and we left Universal," said the frontman.
 "There was just a changing of the guard in the industry at that time and I started thinking about a solo record.
 I wrote for it for many years and the songs just kept going on the pile and I never got around to actually making a record...
 We started cutting tracks for this record in 2003 and I went to the pile of songs that had been building up and picked some that I liked and I've just been working on it ever since.
 It was produced independently of a label, because the idea from the beginning was to just work and record until I was happy with it.
 I wrote with a lot of different people – my wife, Savannah, who's a great writer, co-wrote a lot of the songs on the record and also co-produced the record with me, and a good friend of ours, Chuck Turner, who's a great engineer and producer.
 So from the beginning, the attitude was, 'Let's have fun and just make a great record and it'll be done when it's done.'
 Little did we know it'd be nine years later... it's done and we went through some crazy stuff and mixed and remixed and reworked things over and over and probably made a lot of mistakes along the way, but finally got it where we were all happy with it, so here it is."